 When passing through the security checkpoint you should remove the urn containing the ashes from your carry on bag and place it in a separate tray to pass through the x-ray machine.
 Advise the security officer what they are prior to them going through the machine.

-The TSA give this advice on their website regarding carrying cremated remains:
+The TSA gives this advice on its website regarding carrying cremated remains:

-This is an example response to a passenger’s question regarding carrying ashes/cremated remains:
+This is an example response from the TSA on Twitter to a passenger’s question regarding flying with ashes:

 Can you take ashes in your carry on?